 What are Agile Frameworks?

-Agile is a flexible way to manage projects.
-It’s a set of values and principles designed to handle projects with changing requirements, and deliver value both early and frequently in a project's timeline.
+It is a set of values and principles designed to handle projects with changing requirements and deliver value both early and frequently in a project's timeline.

-There are several different frameworks used to apply Agile principles.
-To gain any level of success applying Agile to your project work, you need to have a confident understanding of Agile frameworks and the capability to apply those relevant to your business correctly.
+To gain any level of success applying Agile, you need to have a confident understanding of Agile frameworks and the capability to apply those relevant to your project correctly.

 Agile Frameworks List